harshil-kamc/DeepSafe/README.md

 ### **Step 3: Start the Forensic Node**
-Launch the engine so the dashboard can communicate with it `npm start`
+Launch the engine so the dashboard can communicate with it:
+`npm start`
-Keep this window open!
+Keep this window open!:
-The engine is now active and listening for forensic requests.
+The engine is now active and listening for forensic requests.:

 ### **Step 4: Launch the Dashboard**
-1.Go to the frontend folder in your file explorer.
+1.Go to the frontend folder in your file explorer.:
-2.Double-click index.html to open it in your browser.
+2.Double-click index.html to open it in your browser.:
-3.You are now ready to verify media with full local power.
+3.You are now ready to verify media with full local power.:

 ## 💡 Why Run Locally?